Is Theology of the Body Overly Sexualized?

 I have also heard some advocates of TOB, like Mr..
 West, are not against sexual perversions, like anal sex.
 The adore sex (within marriage) and give it a much to high position.

-There are a few things We could look at in this sentence.
+There are a few things we could look at in this sentence.
 Christopher West was quite young when he released his first edition of TOB.
 Until that time, Pope John Paul II's writing was not very accessible to young people of this generation.

 He brought his youthful appeal, along with some of his misconceptions, as well as a touch of his past which was, like mine, not the most pure.
 Soon after he released TOB 1st edition, he changed his position on anal sex... he corrected it in the 2nd edition... and is very clear that it is not permissible in marriage.
 Having said that, I agree with some of the criticisms of Mr. West that say he's made TOB a little too genital centred.
 Some say the original from Pope John Paul II does not take that focus.
 We have not read TOB so I can't comment on that...
 Mr. West has recently taken a period of time to meditate and explore, in prayer, the criticisms of those who say he is too "sex" centred in his interpretation of TOB...
 I'm not sure what the outcome of that period of reflection is, but he is maturing.

-I would not say that any good Catholic "adores" sex.
+No good Catholic "adores" sex.
 Adoration is a specific type of worship reserved for God alone.
 Pope John Paul II would not advocate that, neither would any good Catholic, including one who advocate TOB.

 The name TOB is somewhat strange as 'theology' comes from the Greek words Theos and Logos, the study of God.
 Whereby TOB is about our bodies, sexuality and reproduction.